|

 world-wide flu of 1918 brought upon his discharge and almost ended his life.
 Looking for

 test driving which he did in between delivering chassis to the coach builder.
+On one of his visits to Milan he met Ugo Sivocci, a test driver for Costruzioni Mecchanice Nazionali.

 in the 1920 Targa Florio.
 Ferrari driving one of these cars